 We have a validated process for drug substance production for brincidofovir at a scale that is well in excess of our anticipated commercial scale.
-We are currently revalidating our drug substance process, and will begin revalidating our drug product processes, using our current commercial processes at our intended commercial scale with our intended commercial manufacturers.
+We are currently revalidating our drug substance process, and are in the process of revalidating our drug product processes, using our current commercial processes at our intended commercial scale with our intended commercial manufacturers.